hanlee-311/portfolio-3/README.md

 Over the course of my new-found career, I have started to build up examples of what I can do with code.
 Think that I may be the person for your upcoming project?
 Take a look through my work and let my code speak for itself!

 ## Features
--Click the links at the top and scroll to the part to the page!
+- Click the links at the top and scroll to the part to the page!
--Click on the icons in the nav and jump to my LinkedIn, Github, or email me (and see my phone number!)
+- Click on the icons in the nav and jump to my LinkedIn, Github, or email me (and see my phone number!)
--Click on the images of my past work and get taken to those deployed applications to check out!
+- Click on the images of my past work and get taken to those deployed applications to check out!

 ## Resources
 - [Parallax Image](https://line.17qq.com/articles/schwuucrx.html)